-- 167. Arising from the prevailing weather patterns, there is the suggestion of a potential early warning system for TA, as opposed to a predictor as such.
-As Melbourne's weather generally comes from the west, tracking west or south-westerly through Victoria and Geelong before reaching Melbourne, a surge in demand for ambulance or a spike in ED presentations in the west, if recognised and communicated in a timely way to other hospitals or the relevant health authorities 'would have perhaps predicated what would have happened in the rest of the State and then opportunities to intervene both in warning people...to manage themselves inside...[and for] hospitals to become prepared'. - 168.
+- 158. Nevertheless, there appears to be some predictability in the Melbourne TA season with TA events having been observed to occur mostly in the second half of November (although there were two events in 1984 and 1987 that occurred in the first half of November) and to occur approximately six weeks after preceding rains which create a spike in pollen counts. - 159.
+Arising from the prevailing weather patterns, there is the suggestion of a potential early warning system for TA, as opposed to a predictor as such.
+As Melbourne's weather generally comes from the west, tracking west or south-westerly through Victoria and Geelong before reaching Melbourne, a surge in demand for ambulance or a spike in ED presentations in the west, if recognised and communicated in a timely way to other hospitals or the relevant health authorities 'would have perhaps predicated what would have happened in the rest of the State and then opportunities to intervene both in warning people...to manage themselves inside...[and for] hospitals to become prepared'. - 160.
 In order to understand the significance of those features shared by the cohort of deceased, there is a need to understand something of the asthma disease process and its recommended (or optimal) clinical management.
-Asthma is fundamentally a disease of narrowing of the lung's airways due to either airway swelling (which has an inflammatory component) or to airway narrowing secondary to intrinsic compression or constriction of muscles located in the airway wall. - 169.
+Asthma is fundamentally a disease of narrowing of the lung's airways due to either airway swelling (which has an inflammatory component) or to airway narrowing secondary to intrinsic compression or constriction of muscles located in the airway wall. - 161.
 Reliever medications (beta-2 agonist) which relax those muscles but do not relieve inflammation are nevertheless useful as a cornerstone of treatment for patients with mild asthma who experience minimal airway inflammation.
 Reliever medication are far less potent in moderate or severe asthma and there is a concern about their overuse as they can render patients more prone to severe attacks.
-The use of reliever medication more than twice weekly (except in exercise-induced asthma) indicates the need for preventer medication. - 170.
-Preventer treatments contain an anti-inflammatory component (a modified corticosteroid) and when inhaled actually supress the airway inflammation associated with asthma.
-Preventers are one of the few effective treatments for moderate and severe asthma and are highly recommended as a preventative strategy for all but the mildest forms of asthma.
-Most currently prescribed preventers are a combination of inhaled corticosteroid and long-acting
+The use of reliever medication more than twice weekly (except in exercise-induced asthma) indicates the need for preventer medication.

-&lt;sup>241 Transcript page 138-9.
+&lt;sup>224 Transcript page 138-9.
 Prof Douglass agreed that even an hour or two can make a difference to a hospital to be better prepared to respond to such a TA event.
 Moreover, she expressed her understanding that the updrafts of pollen are actually minutes of really high exposure over a very short period of time, and in that case it is a matter of staying inside and out of that updraft.
 That is something that might be usefully employed in community warnings.

-&lt;sup>243 For something like 40 years in Australia, salbutamol (available as Ventolin) is available over-the-counter.
+&lt;sup>226 For something like 40 years in Australia, salbutamol (available as Ventolin) is available over-the-counter.
 Prof Douglass noted that Australia is unique in this respect.
 In most countries, a prescription is required, thereby requiring some medical monitoring.
 Transcript pages 42-43.

-&lt;sup>244 Transcript page 100.
+&lt;sup>227 Transcript page 100.
 Prof Douglass explained that spacers assist in delivering more of the inhaled medication into the lungs.
 It is considered that using the puffer alone delivers less than 20% of the dose to the lungs.
 Also, the use of a puffer alone requires co-ordination and can be difficult when a patient is short of breath.
 A spacer creates a reservoir of medication and improves medication delivery to the lungs.
 Transcript page 101.
 See also transcript pages 48-49 where Prof Douglass discusses the relative merits of Formoterol and Salmeterol which is in Seretide.